Here a model Concerto 1 from the Estruch company is presented.

 under the old fingerboard without removing it.

 Now the bit deformed whole neck setting as a result

-of string pressure is able to "come back" to its'
+of string tension is able to "come back" to its'

 original position.
 Another problem remains the scale

 of the original fingerboard: 650 mm as the distance

 between the nut and 12th fret is 325 mm but from

 the 12th fret to the bridge bone 320 mm (!)
 Partly due

 to the deformation of the whole neck area but also a

 not properly glued bridge distance!
 I have an ebony